-- Make sure your child wears a helmet while riding a bike, skateboard, or scooter.
+Make sure your child wears a helmet while riding a bike, skateboard, or scooter.
 Your child should wear the right protective equipment, like mouth guards and pads, when playing sports.

-- Teach your child to swim but do not let him or her go swimming unless an adult is watching.
+- Teach your child to swim but do not allow swimming unless an adult is watching.

 - Apply sunscreen of SPF 30 or higher at least 15 minutes before your child goes outside and reapply about every 2 hours.

 - Monitor your child's Internet use.
 Keep the family computer in a place where you can watch what your child is doing.
 Install safety filters and check the browser history to see what websites your child has visited.
 Teach your child not to give out personal information.

 - Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids can't get to the keys.